 Along with holding the James A. Michener Chair in Creative Writing, she is the Associate Director of the New Writers Project.
 Professor McCracken teaches graduate writing workshops in fiction.

-Lisa Olstein is the author of four poetry collections: Radio Crackling, Radio Gone (Copper Canyon Press 2006), winner of the Hayden Carruth Award; Lost Alphabet (Copper Canyon Press 2009), a Library Journal best book of the year; Little Stranger (Copper Canyon Press 2013), a Lannan Literary Selection; and Late Empire, forthcoming from Copper Canyon in fall 2017.
+Lisa Olstein is the author of four poetry collections: Radio Crackling, Radio Gone (Copper Canyon Press 2006), winner of the Hayden Carruth Award; Lost Alphabet (Copper Canyon Press 2009), a Library Journal best book of the year; Little Stranger (Copper Canyon Press 2013), a Lannan Literary Selection; and Late Empire (Copper Canyon Press 2017).
 Her chapbook, The Resemblance of the Enzymes of Grasses to Those of Whales Is a Family Resemblance, won an Essay Press prize and was released in 2016.
+Pain Studies, a book-length lyric essay about the intersection of pain, perception, language, and gender is forthcoming from Bellevue Literary Press in 2020.
 She is the recipient of a Pushcart Prize, a Lannan Writing Residency, and fellowships from the Sustainable Arts Foundation, Massachusetts Cultural Council, and Centrum.
-Her work has appeared in many journals and anthologies, including The Nation, American Letters & Commentary, and Boston Review.
-She serves as an associate editor for Tupelo Quarterly, a contributing editor for jubilat, and as faculty advisor for Bat City Review.
-She is also the lyricist for the rock band Cold Satellite, fronted by acclaimed songwriter Jeffrey Foucault.

 Currently the Director of the New Writers Project, Professor Olstein teaches graduate poetry workshops and seminars on topics including book-length poetic projects, poetic forms and modes, and contemporary poetry.